 The immersive project, coupled with extensive enrichment activities, are designed to transform students academically, professionally and personally, and ultimately, to provide you with the tools to translate your Davidson experience into a career with social impact.

 If you are a first-year student who is interested in promoting sustainability in your residence hall and becoming a sustainability leader on campus, fill out an application.
-Applications for fall 2013 are due September 4.
 Previous sustainability experience is not required.

 Additionally, there are a number of established student organizations related to different aspects of sustainability, including the Environmental Action Coalition, FreeWord, Food Club, Patterson Court Sustainability Council, Davidson Investment and Financial Association, EcoTeam, the Responsible Consumption Working Group, and more.
 See the Student Activities page for more information.